10 Biggest Hotels in the World Will Make You Surprise

 Las Vegas is actually home to the largest hotels in the world, and the Mandalay Bay complex is one of them.
 Since 1999, it has grown in popularity as one of the hottest nightlife destinations.
 Concerts are held in this venue on a regular basis.
 When the sun shines, you may experience the mystery of its rich legacy by visiting its one-of-a-kind coin and currency museum.
 Besides that, there is a walk-through aquarium, which is a fun place to visit too.
 The contemporary restaurants will satisfy both your appetite and your spirit.

-In fact, Mandalay Bay complex includes the Mandalay Bay, the adjoining Delano Las Vegas (formerly known as THEhotel), and Four Seasons.
+In fact, the Mandalay Bay complex includes the Mandalay Bay, the adjoining Delano Las Vegas (formerly known as THEhotel), and the Four Seasons.
 There are 4,326 rooms in all at the complex.

 8. Luxor Hotel Casino, Las Vegas – 4,407 Rooms